cwatson1998/cis-6730-hw-spin/README.md

 For a more in-depth guide on how to install (including MinGW), see [this blog post](https://blog.nathanv.me/posts/spin-windows/).

 ### Mac install
+Whether you have an Intel or an Apple Silicon mac, you should be able to build from source as described in the official instructions.

-There is a homebrew formula for Spin, but I haven't tried it.
+Alternatively, there is a homebrew formula for Spin, but I haven't tried it.
 This [extremely boring YouTube video](https://www.youtube.com/watch?v=ADZBpmOJU_c) seems to show it working.

 ### Check your install
 To check that your installation is working you can run `spin -V`.